speaker bios

 Maybe Burke (she/her)

 As a transfeminine educator and advocate, Maybe Burke makes complex topics like gender identity, sexuality, and LGBTIPQQA issues accessible to all.
-They are the founder of The Trans Literacy Project, a collaboration with trans artists and activists to create an accessible web series about trans experiences from the perspective of trans people.
-In their educational projects, Maybe works to help cisgender (non-transgender) people know how to talk to and about trans people without being confused or offensive, while empowering trans and gender non-conforming people to take charge of their own place in the world.
+She is the founder of The Trans Literacy Project, a collaboration with trans artists and activists to create an accessible web series about trans experiences from the perspective of trans people.
+In her educational projects, Maybe works to help cisgender (non-transgender) people know how to talk to and about trans people without being confused or offensive, while empowering trans and gender non-conforming people to take charge of their own place in the world.

-Maybe is a trainer for the Transgender Training Institute and is certified in LGBTQ Competency by the Institute of Human Identity.
-They name Dr. Seuss as their favorite poet, proclaim a deep love for Oreos, and claim an ability to quote the entire series of Friends.
-They live in Philadelphia.
+Maybe worked as a trainer for the Transgender Training Institute and is certified in LGBTQ Competency by the Institute of Human Identity.
+She names Dr. Seuss as her favorite poet, proclaims a deep love for Oreos, and claims an ability to quote the entire series of Friends.
+She lives in Philadelphia.

 Stephanie Campos (she/her)